GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 1. It can be a few snippets of code that does something meaningful on the input data to give consistent and reliable output that is useful in the bigger picture.
 For example, POS tags or synonyms to words using built-in library.
 2. It may also be acquired through code modularization where each module can be seen as a specific method e.g., the data collection module will be a data collection method from a given source, the preprocessing module can be the preprocessing method offering certain preprocessing options on the input data.
 This is the most prevalent form of method that gives the users freedom to pick different methods according to their requirements and align them in the pipeline that suits their intended purpose.
 3. It can also be a longer pipeline that has multiple code modules performing multiple tasks in a sequence.
-For example, collecting data from an online source, preprocessing it and vectorizing which is then consumed by an AI/ML model for analysis.
+For example, collecting data from an online source, preprocessing it and vectorizing which is then consumed by an artificial intelligence model for analysis.
 It may also be complete end-to-end pipeline from data collection to analysis and visualizations.
 These methods are more helpful for getting quick results and proof of concept on a task.
 Both (2) and (3) have their own value and audience groups.
 4. Software application type of method, although not a common form of method represents software applications that can be downloaded and used directly, e.g., installing [ScienceLinker](https://git.gesis.org/sciencelinker/sciencelinker-development) through pip.

 Generally, a method coded for a research model would have specific settings according to the data and research questions.
 However, generalizing the method to deal with more variety of data formats or to execute under different parameter settings would add a lot of value to the methods for some effort invested in this direction.